MRU-CSIS-1501/201804.asg.05.documentation/notes.for.CharToColorMap.java.md

 ## Background

-If you want to have a piece of ASCII art colored something than white when it's converted, you will need to make a hex color map file with the proper format in the correct location.
+If you want to have a piece of ASCII art colored something other than white when it's converted, you will need to make a hex color map file with the proper format in the correct location.
 See the File Notes section [here](./directory.structure.and.file.notes.md) for further details.

 `AsciiToPngConverter` objects need a `CharToColorMap` object to tell them how to color the characters that are being converted.